dauparas/LigandMPNN/README.md

 ```

 ### 7 --redesigned_residues
 `--redesigned_residues` Specifying which residues need to be designed.
-This example redesigns first 10 residues while fixing everything else.
+This example redesigns the first 10 residues while fixing everything else.
 ```
 python run.py \
         --seed 111 \